Top arrow pointing up

 Core Values

-• Accessibility: Providing researchers, from students to seasoned scientists, with access to cutting-edge laser facilities.
+• Accessibility: Providing researchers—from students to seasoned scientists—access to cutting-edge laser facilities.

-• Collaboration: Building global partnerships to accelerate research and innovation.
+• Collaboration: Building global partnerships to accelerate research and discovery.

-• Excellence: Upholding the highest standards of research, technology, and scientific integrity.
+• Excellence: Upholding the highest research, technology, and scientific integrity standards.

 • Innovation: Pushing the boundaries of laser science to develop new applications and technologies.